-Presented by: Jeff Kopenitz, Delaware Valley Industrial Resource Center, Director, Advanced Manufacturing & Training & Education, Lean Master, Shingijutsu Japan, Bill Kraus, Manager of Client Services, Arkansas Economic Development Commission – Manufacturing Solutions and Dan Mickelson, Manager of Client Services, Arkansas Economic Development Commission – Manufacturing Solutions
+Presented by: Jose Batista, Industrial Engineer, Knowles Precision Devices; Jeff Kopenitz, Delaware Valley Industrial Resource Center, Director, Advanced Manufacturing & Training & Education, Lean Master, Shingijutsu Japan, and Bill Kraus, Manager of Client Services, Arkansas Economic Development Commission – Manufacturing Solutions

 This session is not included in any registration package — it is available for purchase separately.
 To ensure an effective learning experience, session attendance is limited to 100 participants.